Pic's Almond Butter

 Use it to bind hearty, healthy granola bars.
 Use the almond butter and blend with dried fruit, oats and seeds.

 - Lunch and dinner dishes.
-Pic’s has commissioned some beautiful recipes from Shared Kitchen's Julie Biuso using Pic’s Almond and Cashew Butter.
+Pic’s has commissioned some beautiful recipes from Shared Kitchen's Julie Biuso using Pic’s Almond and Cashew Butters.

 - Julie has created three stylish dishes, which are perfect for new ideas for entertaining - a chicken in almond butter sauce, a spicy fish soup with coconut and cashew butter and roasted cauliflower with chilli cashew butter sauce.
-To start cooking click here.
+Click here to try.